vulkano-rs/vulkano-www/content/guide-buffer-creation.md

 that contains a single integer with the value `12`.

 > **Note**: In a real application you shouldn't create buffers with only 4 bytes of data.
 Although
-> buffers aren't be expensive, you should try to group as much data as you can in the same buffer.
+> buffers aren't expensive, you should try to group as much data as you can in the same buffer.

 ## From_data and from_iter